WalletScrutiny/WalletScrutinyCom/_hardware/skynance.skyport.md

 features:

 ---

+## Update 2024-10-23

+Their website is now no longer available online.
+We tried searching for this project and product, but could not find any results.
+This is **vaporware**.

+## Previous Review 2022-04-04

 **⚠️ Warning:** Skynance is having a private sale for its skynance token.
 When you click the 'Buy Now' button it redirects to a telegram group that has already expired.